tiolan/imqtt/README.md

 An example app can be found here: [Main.cpp](src/Sample/Main.cpp)
 ## CMake find_package
 There is a CMake target `imqttsample_external` provided, that builds the example app using IMqtt with CMake `find_package` in this [CMakeLists.txt](src/Sample/CMakeLists.txt).

+In order to make it find the CMake package IMqtt, the target `install` has to be built already.

 ## CMake subdirectory
 When building with `-DIMQTT_BUILD_SAMPLE:BOOL=ON` the provided sample is built as CMake subdirectory, see [CMakeLists.txt](src/Sample/CMakeLists.txt).
-In order to make it find the CMake package IMqtt, the target install has to be built already.

 # Maturity
 IMqtt is in development.
-It is not ready for production.
-There are no tests done yet and no testing-framework is setup currently.
+- It is not ready for production.
+-  There are no (automated) tests done yet and no testing-framework is setup currently.
+- There is currently no further documentation than this Readme.
+- There are no releases done regularly (yet), take master as is.

+In case the community is interested, the project might be driven further.